Skip to Content

 Bonus: Tomatillo

-It would almost be a crime not to list the tomatillo, or husk tomato, on a list of vegetables for a salsa garden.
-A distant cousin of the more common red tomato, this Mexican vegetable forms the basis for making your own homemade green salsa (salsa verde).
+It would almost be a crime not to list the tomatillo on a list of vegetables for a salsa garden.
+A distant cousin of the more common tomato, this Mexican vegetable is a wonderful addition to salsa.
+I make it often in this homemade green salsa recipe (salsa verde).

 Step 3: When and How to Plant